Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 How do Solar Panel Leases work?

 Solar panel leases work so that you just make your monthly payment for the leases, but you don’t own the panels.
-The leased solar panels harvest solar energy directly to your house without buying a home solar system.
+The leased solar panels harvest solar energy directly from your house without you having to buy a home solar system.

-A solar provider deals with the installation.
-They either lease the solar panels at a fixed monthly amount or sell to you the electricity the panel generates at a fixed price per kilowatt-hour.
+A solar provider handles the installation.
+They either lease the solar panels at a fixed monthly amount or sell you the electricity the panels generate at a fixed price per kilowatt-hour.

-The maintenance cost and watching over the solar panels are also shifted to the leasing company.
-They will carefully watch over your system hardware and performance until the signed contract ends.
+The leasing company also takes on the maintenance cost and monitors the solar panels.
+They will carefully monitor your system hardware and performance until the signed contract ends.

 Solar panel leases typically last for approximately 20-25 years.
-Moreover, some companies like SunRun allow you to renew the contract and buy the installed solar system from them.
+Moreover, some companies like SunRun allow you to renew the contract and buy the installed solar system.

 What are the Terms of Solar Lease?